top of page

 Ipoh Eats: Where to Go for Local Food

-My last trip to Ipoh, Malaysia, was my 5th visit (since 2005) to the laid-back city and each of those visits showed me how the old town changed.
-Since my visit in 2015, Ipoh old town had developed quite a little.
+My last trip to Ipoh, in Perak of Malaysia, in 2017 was my 5th visit (since 2005) to the laid-back city and each visit showed me how the old town had changed over the years.
+Ipoh Old Town is losing its rusticity and transforming into a modern town.
 The number of cafes multiplied, street arts flourished and the three Concubine Lanes were made-over to revive charms in the old town.

 But Ipoh's local food culture is still pretty much intact, preserving the traditional tastes.